|Justin Trudeau as Prince Charming, Cosmo, April 2018|

 Many Canadians are holding on by their fingernails, and many, many more are nervous.
 We’ve been reminded that we’re vulnerable.
 Some 60% of Canadians are worried about inflation (and that figure comes from before Stats Can's announcement on Wednesday that inflation has hit an 18-year high).

-Obviously, inflation makes everything more expensive and erodes our savings.
+Obviously, inflation makes everything more expensive, erodes our savings, and raises the threat of higher interest rates.
 But also, we fear the re-emergence of inflation is an omen – a strong recovery isn’t guaranteed.
 Indeed, unlike other advanced economies, Canada’s recovery has been shaky.
 And with the country a trillion dollars in debt, how much of a backstop do we have left?

 |Covid wedge politics feeds anger|